 This elective is designed to give students with an interest in emergency medicine the opportunity to develop their ultrasound skills prior to residency and gain additional exposure to patient care in the emergency department.
 During this elective, students will be provided the time and mentorship to develop advanced skills in bedside emergency ultrasound.
-All students will participate in designated 3 hour hands-on instructional sessions with an ultrasound faculty member.
-They will also have assigned 4 hour scanning shifts where they will scan patients in the emergency department.
-The student will be expected to complete a minimum of 100 scans during their rotation.
-These will be kept in a log by the student, along with any confirmatory studies to correlate with their scans.
+All students will participate in designated 3-hour hands-on instructional sessions with an ultrasound faculty member.
+They will also have assigned 4-hour scanning shifts where they will scan patients in the emergency department.
+The student will be expected to complete a minimum of 150 scans during their rotation, which will be reviewed for quality and accuracy by ultrasound faculty.

-Attendance at the weekly emergency medicine conferences on Tuesday 8a-12p and every other Wednesday 8a-11a
+- Attendance at weekly emergency medicine conferences Wednesday from 8a-12p

-Completion of reading material and computer-based ultrasound tutorials
+- Completion of reading material and computer-based ultrasound tutorials and videos

-The Emergency Ultrasound elective will be overseen by Dr. Meera Muruganandan.
-Preference is given to students choosing a career in emergency medicine.
-Each student must email Dr. Muruganandan to explain their specific interest in the emergency ultrasound elective for approval.
-BU students may sign up for the elective by completing an Add/Drop Form and bringing it to the office of Lisa Stapleton (Dowling 1 South, Rm 1324).
-Any questions regarding block availability should be directed toward Lisa Stapleton.
+The Emergency Ultrasound elective is overseen by Dr. Lindsay Davis.
+There is availability for two students per block, and students may register for the elective on a first come, first serve basis.
+Boston University Chobanian & Avedisian School of Medicine medical students may sign up for the elective by completing an Add/Drop Form and bringing it to the Clerkship Coordinator.
+Any questions regarding block availability should be directed toward the Clerkship Coordinator.
 Please also include your email address, phone number, and beeper number on the form so that we may send you confirmation and information regarding the rotation.
-Sorry but faxed or emailed forms are not accepted.
+Sorry, but faxed or emailed forms are not accepted.

 For students from other medical schools to sign up for the elective, this must be done via VSAS.
 There is no paperwork accepted directly to the department for students from outside schools.
-Once your VSAS form is approved you may contact Lisa Stapleton for available dates.
+Once your VSAS form is approved you may contact the Clerkship Coordinator for available dates.

-Additional information can be found on the BUSM Fourth Year Course Catalog.
+Additional information can be found on the Fourth Year Course Catalog.